hunterchristian/docker-django-template/README.md

 ## Quick start
 See the file named `Makefile` for detailed commands.

-At the top of `makefile`, change `APP_NAME` to the name of your new app.
+At the top of `Makefile`, change `APP_NAME` to the name of your new app.
 Also, change the name of the `helloworld` and `helloworld/helloworld` directories to the name of your app.

 ### Build and run the docker container locally
 In a terminal, navigate to the root directory of the project and execute the following command: